 Figure 9 shows the number of schools and latrines in 2007.
-Of the five public secondary schools, two had no latrines; the other three had a total of five latrines.
+Of the five public secondary schools, two had no latrines at all, while the other three had a total of five latrines.

 Figure 9.
-Number of Latrines, Secondary Schools (G9-12), Mekelle 2007
+Number of Latrines, Secondary Schools (G9-12), Mekelle 2006